magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 ## A Family-Friendly Conversation

-At dinner she spoke proudly of her grades, her activities, her new friends.

-Her father smiled.
-“Sounds like you had a good semester.”
+The dining room.
+Warm light.
+The smell of braised pork and steamed rice lingers.
+Lucy sits straight-backed, hands folded, eager to share her semester’s triumphs.
+Her parents face her across the table.
+The air feels both homely and suffocating.)

+Lucy (brightly): I did well this semester.
+My professors praised my work, and I even made some new friends—

-Her mother’s face tightened.
-“You have ten fingers, Lucy.
-You can only kill ten flies at once.
-Extra clubs are a distraction.”
+Mother (interrupting, coldly measured): You have ten fingers, Lucy.
+Ten fingers kill ten flies at once.
+Anything beyond that—clubs, activities—is excess.

-“But right now, there are only two flies,” Lucy countered lightly, forcing a smile.
+Lucy (forcing a smile): But there are only two flies right now.

-“Don’t argue.
-Especially performance—it doesn’t suit you.”
-She turned to her husband.
-“Isn’t that right?”
+Mother (snaps): Don’t argue.
+Especially not about performance—it doesn’t suit you.
+(She turns to Father.)
+Isn’t that right?

-Her father hesitated, then nodded gently, voice calm as if to soften the blow.
-“You’ve always been a good daughter—patient, studious.
-Perfect for accounting.
-Performance requires a different kind of person, someone bold, outspoken.
-Maybe it’s not your path.”

-Lucy pressed her lips together.
-“But I could learn.”

-Her father leaned closer, as though soothing a frightened child.
-“Lucy, you’ve always been sensitive.
-That’s not a weakness, it just means we must protect you.
-Think about the stress, the crowds, the exposure—those things could hurt you.
-Why risk it?”

-His tone was soft, almost kind, but it settled on her like a diagnosis.
-Lucy felt the air thicken.

-“I’m not fragile,” she whispered, though even as she said it, the words quivered.
+Father (hesitant, soft): Well… Lucy’s grades are good.
+Meeting more friends can be good for her.

+Mother (pressing, voice sharp): Friends, yes.
+But performance?
+Do you know what kind of people actors are?
+Do you know what kind of life they live?

+Lucy (blurts, desperate): They’re the people I feel most connected to!

+Mother (ignores Lucy, to Father): You know her condition.
+She’s not suited for this.
+If she were healthy, perhaps.
+But as she is—

+Father (sighs, gentle, almost pleading): Don’t mention that at the table.
+The doctor warned us.
+And she’s been off medication for months.
+She managed her classes, even made friends.
+Isn’t that enough?

+Mother (lowers her voice, cutting): I saw what she was doing in her room.
+I didn’t like it.

+(She finally turns to Lucy, eyes narrowing.)

+Mother: The entertainment world is filthy.
+Actresses are used, coerced, forced into beds with old men.

+Lucy (shakes her head, flustered): Actresses?
+No, no, I never thought of that.
+Improv is different—it’s not television or cinema, it’s just… fun.

+Mother (to Father, dismissing Lucy): Speak to her.

+Father (leans forward, soothing tone, almost paternal): Your mother may be right.
+Perhaps performance isn’t your path.
+You’ve always been such a good daughter—obedient, diligent, patient.
+Perfect for accounting, where steadiness is needed.
+Performance requires boldness, extroversion.
+Perhaps you’re not built for it.

+Lucy (voice cracks, but firm): But I can learn!

-He smiled sadly, a doctor with a patient he could not cure.
-“Maybe it’s destiny.
-Look at Amy next door—she can mimic Lady Gaga, Madonna, anyone.
-Could you?”
+Father (soft smile, cruel in its certainty): Maybe it’s destiny.
+Look at little Amy next door—so outgoing.
+She can mimic Lady Gaga, Madonna—flawless.
+Can you?

-“I could!”
-Lucy said, her voice rising too fast, too thin.
+Lucy (defiant, trembling): I can!

-“Then sing Bad Romance.”
+Father (gently, like a test): Then sing Bad Romance.

-Lucy swallowed, throat tightening.
-She half-sang, half-mumbled: “Ra-ra-ah-ah-ah, Roma-roma-ma…”

-Her voice cracked, raw and thin.
-The table fell silent.
-Her cheeks burned with shame.

-“See?” her father said gently, almost pitying.
-“We should do what suits us.
-Your mother just doesn’t want your talents wasted.”

-Her mother reached across the table, patting Lucy’s hand as though she were ill, not grown.
-“We know what’s best for you.”

-Lucy dropped her gaze, her breath shallow.
-The weight pressing into her shoulders was not just disappointment—it was the suffocating sense of being contained, like glass walls had been built around her.
-She was not their daughter; she was their patient, forever in treatment, forever unwell in their eyes.
+(Lucy swallows.
+She opens her mouth, voice thin and uneven.)

+Lucy (murmurs, broken): Ra-ra-ah-ah-ah… Roma-roma-ma…

+(Her voice falters, cracks.
+The room falls silent.
+Her cheeks burn crimson.
+She lowers her head, ashamed, hating the sound of herself.)

+Father (patting her hand, kindly, devastatingly): See?
+We must do what suits us.
+Be clever.
+Don’t waste your gifts.
+Your mother only wants to protect you.

+(Lucy does not reply.
+She keeps her head bowed, spoon moving mechanically to her lips, chewing without tasting.
+The silence presses in.
+She looks small, smaller than she is, like a patient being fed at the table of her own home.)

 ---